SoftUni-Internal/interactive-content/EN/03-Exception-Handling/00-Lesson-Intoduction.md

 - Using catch blocks

-- Choosing the rigth exception type
+- Choosing the right exception type

 [/slide]